NUSSETO/DS_PreMaster_WeeklyPractice/README.md

-# DS_PreMaster_WeeklyPractice
-A weekly project archive for self-training in data science fundamentals, prior to the NUS MSc program.
+# Data Science Pre-Master Weekly Practice

+This repository contains a weekly training designed to build essential DS skills prior to the Master program at NUS.

+## About Me
+Jason Huang | Pre-Master Weekly Practice | April 2025